Henchworm/relational_rails/README.md

 ### How To Use:

-Use `Ruby version 2.7.2` and `Rails version 5.2.6` Clone this directory
+Use `Ruby version 2.7.2` and `Rails version 5.2.6`
+Git clone this directory to your local machine.
+CD into 'relational_rails'
 Run `Bundle Install`
-Run `rspec` to run the entire testing suite and see SimpleCov stats
+Run `rspec` to run the entire testing suite and see the SimpleCov coverage stats.

 + To create the database:
 --> `rails db:create`
 --> `rails db:migrate`
 --> `rails db:seed`

++ Run 'rails s' in your terminal to start the server.
-+ Navigate to `local_host3000` in your browser to view and interact with Rails application
++ Navigate to `local_host3000` in your browser to view and interact with Rails application!